CNES/decloud/doc/user_doc.md

 ### ROIs

-The ROIs images are used to select the training/validation areas.
+The ROIs images are used to select the areas for the different datasets (e.g. train, valid, test, etc).
-They are binary images that the program will use to determine whether an image patch should be used in training or validation, where 0 means the patch should not be considered and 1 when the patch should be used.
+They are binary images telling when an image patch should be used in datasets, where 0 means the patch should not be considered and 1 when the patch should.
 The ROI images **must have a physical spacing corresponding to 64 pixels of the Sentinel-2 image**, because one pixel refers to one elementary (i.e. the smallest possible) Sentinel-2 image patch, which is **64** as default in decloud.

-ROIs are GeoTIFF images named according to the Sentinel tile to which the ROIs relate and ending in either "_train.tif" or "_valid.tif" depending on the phase to which the ROI relates.
+ROIs are GeoTIFF images named after the Sentinel tile, and the dataset name (e.g. "train" or "valid").

 ```
 ROI_Example